 - coarse salt and pepper to taste - or seasoning of your choice

-Instructions
+Step-by-Step Instructions

 - Preheat oven to 425°F convection.
 If you don't have convection, use 450°F.

 - Pat dry the chicken with paper towels.
-Trim off any loose skin with no meat.
-Also, remove any fat that is easily removed.
+Trim off any loose skin and easily trimmable fat.

 - Prep a sheet pan by lining it with aluminum foil.
 Add a rack and a heavy coat of PAM cooking spray.

 - Place thighs skin down and sprinkle lightly with the spices of your choice.
 Flip and tuck in any thin parts underneath and sprinkle the skin side.
-Just coarse salt and black pepper are fine, or the seasoning you like.
+Just Kosher salt and black pepper are fine, or the seasoning you like.
 We use our homemade 7:2:2, which adds some garlic.

 - With skin side up, bake until internal temp of 185°F—about 30-35 minutes of cooking time.
 Rest for 5 minutes or more before serving.